 There is no refund, in whole or part, on all fees, including the student fee, technology fee, course fees, and music fees, as well as room charges for students who withdraw after the end of the drop/add period.
-A withdrawal fee of \$100.00 will be charged to residential students withdrawing during the drop/add period.
-TFC disburses tuition and board refunds for students who completely withdraw, or the college dismisses, according to the portion of the semester already completed up to the 60% point of the semester.
+A withdrawal fee of \$100.00 will be charged to students withdrawing during the drop/add period.
+TFC disburses tuition and board refunds for students who completely withdraw, or the college dismisses, according to the portion of the semester already completed.